Pros and Cons of a Salvage Title Car

 Once a vehicle is totaled and branded as a salvage, that brand remains on the title forever.
 This is true even if you return the car to working, running condition.
 In most states, once you get a salvage vehicle back to safe running order, you have to have it inspected and approved by the DMV to legally operate it on the road.
 The car's salvage title will then be rebranded as “rebuilt,” but everyone will still know that your car was once a salvage vehicle.
 And while that is better than having a salvage title, having a rebuilt title means a significantly lower asking price if you decide to sell the car later on, regardless of the time, effort, and money you have put into it.

 • Insurance will be a huge hassle.

 Is purchasing a salvage title vehicle worth it?
-It all boils down to the amount of time and money you’re willing to invest.
-If you like the idea of working on a banged-up car, fighting with insurance companies, subjecting yourself to mounds of paperwork and hassle—and if you like the idea of potentially saving a lot of money—then maybe a salvage title vehicle is for you.
+It all boils down to the amount of time and money you’re willing to invest, your comfort level, and your attention to detail.
+If you like the idea of working on a banged-up car (or have a really great, inexpensive mechanic who gets parts for cheap), spending hours searching for insurance companies, subjecting yourself to mounds of additional paperwork and hassle—and if you like the idea of potentially saving a lot of money—then maybe a salvage title vehicle is for you.

 Just make sure that you know what you are getting yourself into before taking the plunge; otherwise, it may jsut become one big headache.